-This job can get really demanding sometimes.
+This job is really demanding sometimes, and will push you beyond your limits, no matter how much you care about the students.
 People generally don’t seem to understand that.
 How could they unless they’ve done it?
 And, sorry to say it, but here it is… It can even sometimes feel that your administrators don’t understand what your workload is like.
 You have so much to do and so many people asking you questions and needing your help, that you sometimes don’t get a chance to eat or get some water or do the things you had planned to do that day.
 And, because you couldn’t do them, you are not ready for tomorrow.
 Yikes, stress!

 When you’re having these thoughts and feelings, listen to them.
 When things feel like they are too much, it’s because they are.
 So, set everything aside and go home.
 Nurture yourself.

 Go get some coffee, take a walk, go to a movie.
 Let yourself get back in touch with other things that matter.
 Read a chapter of a book you’ve been meaning to read.
 Play some music and dance in your living room (or classroom).
 You need a break, both mentally and physically.

 When you go back to work, all that stuff will feel a bit easier.
 You may find that some of the problems have resolved themselves.
 Or, because you’ve calmed down and relaxed and are feeling better, you think of easy, creative solutions.
 You get some ideas.
 Novelty returns.

 Give yourself a much needed break, even while still at work.